IsrajurRahman/random-objects/README.md

 lizierdjfklaasf, 123192u3kjwekhf, 89181811238,122,
 nmarcysfa900jkifh, 3.781, 2.11, ....*

-The output max file is 2MB in size.
+The output file is 2MB in size.
 Once file generation is done the output file can be downloaded by clicking on a link.
 Also, there is a Report button on the page.
 When clicked, shows the total count of generated objects.

 ## To Run The APP